This post may contain affiliate links. Read our disclaimer.

 Learn how to make peanut milk with these step-by-step instructions.
-It’s simple and a tasty dairy free milk option!
+It’s simple and a tasty dairy-free milk option that tastes like peanut butter in a glass!

 I thought—hey, homemade almond milk and cashew milk are very common, but what about peanut milk?
 I LOVE peanuts, and peanut milk is in fact just as delicious as it sounds.
 It tastes like peanut butter in a glass.